Inventory Management: What You Need to Know Before Opening a Business

 4. Manage relationships: Building healthy long-term relationships based on trust and timely payments really increases the efficacy of your inventory management.
 Therefore, the entire supply chain.
-Communicate quickly and efficiently with your customers, especially when out-of-stock goods will be available again (send an automatic message) or if there’s a delay in delivery.
+Communicate quickly and efficiently with your customers through setting up 10 min check in meetings using Calendly or another alternative, especially when out-of-stock goods will be available again (send an automatic message) or if there’s a delay in delivery.
 Give B2B customers more details and technical information than they ask for.
 Get ready for a long commitment and focus on multiple, repeat purchases.
 When it comes to your suppliers, keep a clear and proactive line of communication.
 Give them a heads up when you’re expecting a bump in sales so they can adjust production.

 6. Fine-tune your forecasting: Forecasting models such as determining reorder points and economic order quantities can help ensure optimal inventory control.
 But first, certain boundaries have to be set to give the most accurate outcome: